Louis d'Orléans, Prince of Condé: Death and burial

 On 12 May 1866, he received news of the death of his grandmother, Maria Amalia of Naples and Sicily, which affected him badly and this, together with a cold, that he had picked up during his trip to Manly, caused his health to noticeably worsen.
-Dr. Gingeot ordered him to rest, but the Prince ignored him.
+Dr Gingeot ordered him to rest, but the Prince ignored him.

 After a short-lived improvement, his health deteriorated rapidly, so that Dr. Gingeot sought the opinion of a second doctor.
-On the evening of 24 May, Louis d'Orléans died in Sydney in the presence of Dr. Gingeot, his valet and archdeacon McEnroe, who administered the last rites.
+On the evening of 24 May, at the early age of 21, Louis d'Orléans died in Sydney in the presence of Dr. Gingeot, his valet and archdeacon McEnroe, who administered the last rites.
 On his death, the title of Prince of Condé died out for a second, and final, time.

 Over the next few days, various public figures visited Petty's Hotel, including Governor John Young, Chief Justice Alfred Stephen, the Premier of New South Wales James Martin, Commodore Sir William Wiseman and the Consuls of the United States, the Netherlands, Belgium and Brazil, in order to pay their last respects to d'Orléans.
 Louis Sentis, the French consul, unlike his peers, went as a private individual, because the French government did not recognise the claims of the House of Orléans to the French throne.

 The funeral took place on 29 May 1866.
 A long procession, led by Bishop Aloys Elloy and about 20 clerics, accompanied the coffin from Petty's Hotel to Saint Mary's Cathedral.
 Amongst the coffin bearers were the Governor, the Chief Justice, the Premier, Commodore Sir William Wiseman and the Belgian consul.
 Many businesses in Sydney closed during the funeral and the consulates lowered their flags to half mast.

 Two thousand attended the requiem mass in Saint Mary's Cathedral.
 Because Archbishop John Bede Polding was in Rome at the time, he was represented at the service by Aloys Elloy.
 After the end of the service the coffin and the silver container that held the heart of Louis d'Orléans were taken on board the Sea Star which was anchored at Circular Quay.
 On 2 June 1866 the Sea Star set sail for London with d'Orléans' remains.
 Also on board were Dr. Gingeot and the prince's retinue.
 The Sea Star arrived in London on 11 September 1866.

 After the end of the Second French Empire and the Paris Commune the family of Louis d'Orléans returned to France in 1871 from their exile in England.
 In 1885, the urn that contained the hearts of the Princes of Condé was placed in the chapel of Château de Chantilly.
 Here, too, is the final resting place of Louis d'Orléans' heart.

 His mortal remains are in Chapelle Royale Saint-Louis in Dreux.